adithya-r-01/recommendation-engine/README.md

 Default locale: en_US, platform encoding: UTF-8
 OS name: "mac os x", version: "10.16", arch: "x86_64", family: "mac"
 ```

-For information. about how to install maven: https://maven.apache.org/

-Additionally, it would be beneficial to use intellij as the IDE to open this project's source code as it has the best support for maven projects.

 ## File Structure